 However, I stuck on this level of a couple of years, until I started my professional career my understanding became quite better, I learned a handful of design patterns, applied many of them even though it was not easy and clear when to apply what.
 However, things became way better, and I was able to primarily write code with considerable extensibility, in what I thought OOP code.

-However, when I compare my programming style with more advanced programming, I main the programming style you see in .NET libraries and well-know frameworks.
+However, when I compare my programming style with more advanced programming, I mean the programming style you see in .NET libraries and well-know frameworks.
 You see the author is writing extremely elegant interfaces that cover wide enough responsibilities, highly maintainable code where everything is injected, custom business logic is always encapsulated in replaceable structs, simply programmer style that you admire and you can see how the software becomes easy to extend and change if you adopt it.
 I was aiming to raise my programming level to that extent, and I succeeded to large extend to do so, and I will share this with you soon.

 Learning how to write a proper code is a non-trivial investment that requires patience, practices and lots of reading.
 Therefore, I would like to make a case and justify why we have to learn a proper code and what it costs to write a lousy code before sharing the tips.